kevinwilde/kevinwil.de/books.md

+- **Hillbilly Elegy: A Memoir of a Family and Culture in Crisis** - J.D.
+Vance
 - **The Silent Patient** - Alex Michaelides
 - **A Clockwork Orange** - Anthony Burgess
 - **Where the Crawdads Sing** - Delia Owens